Don Watson Academy

 Don Watson Academy is dedicated to the growth and learning of students by providing a safe, therapeutic environment that enhances the quality of life of each individual student.
 As a day school serving students ages 9-21 with social and emotional disabilities, we foster personal growth while also valuing excellence in individual achievement.

 High standards of excellence are promoted by staff and students alike to enable 21st Century Learners to explore, create, and apply knowledge.
 As educators, we encourage students to replace negative behaviors with positive actions and foster personal and social growth.
+Our dedicated staff celebrate each student's uniqueness and go above and beyond to meet their academic and behavioral needs.
+At DWA, a positive culture welcomes everyone from the moment they enter the school each day.

 Highlights